FeanorsCodeSL/dgx-spark-quantization/README.md

 - **Generic, reusable tooling** — eval driver, vLLM container launcher, cgroup memory-cap wrapper.
-- **Per-scheme reference docs** — what FP8 dynamic is, what AWQ-GEMM is, what to quantize / leave alone, where the pitfalls are.
+- **Per-scheme reference docs** — what FP8 dynamic, AWQ-GEMM, and compressed-tensors AWQ are, what to quantize / leave alone, where the pitfalls are.
 - **One subdirectory per quantized model** ("a *run*") — model-specific recipes, eval results, and writeup.
 - **A copy-and-fill template** for adding the next run.